-Joan M. Neri works closely with major publicly-held corporations, closely held corporations, U.S. affiliates of foreign corporations, and tax-exempt organizations on matters involving benefits and compensation with a focus on all aspects of ERISA compliance.
-She represents both plan sponsors and plan service providers.
-Joan counsels employers, management, and plan fiduciary committees on their fiduciary compliance responsibilities and advises them on the design of qualified retirement plans (including ESOPs), nonqualified executive compensation plans and welfare benefit plans, day-to-day plan administrative issues and transactional planning involving benefit plan acquisitions, plan mergers, and plan terminations.
+Joan M. Neri has been representing plan sponsors and plan service providers on matters involving benefits, compensation and all aspects of ERISA compliance since 1988.
+Joan counsels employers, management and plan fiduciary committees of publicly held corporations, closely held corporations, U.S. affiliates of foreign corporations, and tax-exempt organizations on their fiduciary compliance responsibilities.
+She advises on the design of qualified retirement plans (including ESOPs), nonqualified executive compensation plans and welfare benefit plans, day-to-day plan administrative issues, and transaction planning involving benefit plan acquisitions, plan mergers and plan terminations.

 - Counseled U.S. subsidiary of a German parent corporation on reorganization of its benefit plan structure, including various plan mergers and terminations as well as development of nonqualified benefit plans for management.
 She was also loaned to this corporation to serve as its lead benefits counsel during a transition period, and in that capacity, she worked with both union and management on plan governance and ERISA compliance issues.